ed3899/vagrant-base-ubuntu-jammy/README.md

 Change that according to the environment you wish to run.
 List of environments in the Vagrantfile

+### .gitignore
+Vagrant syncs the root folder with the VM.
+Make sure you add your source project folder name on `.gitignore` to avoid any conflicts with this repo.

+By default it is called **src/**

 ### Run
 Once you've made your changes.